cai-mj/cai-mj.github.io/_pages/about.md

 ## News
 * (June 26, 2020) One paper on jointly estimating egocentric gaze and action is accepted to IEEE Transactions on Image Processing!
-* (February 23, 2020) One paper on [generalizing hand segmentation](https://github.com/cai-mj/UMA) is accepted to CVPR2020!
+* (February 23, 2020) One paper on generalizing hand segmentation is accepted to CVPR2020! [[Project page]](https://cai-mj.github.io/project/egocentric_hand_segmentation)
-* (November 26, 2019) One paper on gaze-based joint attention discovery is accepted to IEEE Transactions on Human-Machine Systems! [[Project page]](https://cai-mj.github.io/project/joint_attention_discovery)
+* (November 26, 2019) One paper on joint attention discovery is accepted to IEEE Transactions on Human-Machine Systems! [[Project page]](https://cai-mj.github.io/project/joint_attention_discovery)
 * (August 21, 2019) One paper on [video-based skill assessment](https://arxiv.org/abs/1901.02579) has been accepted to ICCV workshop of Egocentric Perception, Interaction and Computing.
 * (July 2, 2019) One paper on [first and third-person video co-analysis](https://arxiv.org/abs/1904.07424) has been accepted to ACM Multimedia 2019!
 * (September 25, 2018) I have moved to Hunan University (in the city of Changsha near my hometown) and would remain as a cooperative research fellow at the University of Tokyo.